-Grand Theft Auto 6 Can’t Fit Into The Trump Era, Says Rockstar
+‘Grand Theft Auto 6’ Can’t Fit Into The Trump Era, Says Rockstar

 “It may be a work of historical fiction, but it’s not a work of history,” he said of RDR2.
 So while there may be some references to the inequalities of the day, players won’t actually have to inhabit that reality.

-Red Dead Redemption 2 releases worldwide on XBox One and Playstation 4 on October 26.
+Red Dead Redemption 2 releases worldwide on Xbox One and PlayStation 4 on October 26.

 In the interview, GQ calls Red Dead Redemption 2 “the most lifelike game world ever made.”